silverstripe/silverstripe-elemental/README.md

 		}
 	}

-	class MyElement_Controller extends BaseElement_Controller {

-	}

-MyElement will be rendered into a MyElement.ss template.
+MyElement will be rendered into a `MyElement.ss` template.